18F/handbook/_pages/policies/business-and-ops-policies/top-secret.md

 ---
-title: Top Secret / Sensitive Compartmented Information (TS/SCI) Clearance
+title: Requesting a Higher Security Clearance
 ---

-For certain projects, clients need TTS employees to have this type of clearance so that they are able to view certain documents.
+Most TTS employees has a Public Trust (Moderate Risk - Level 5) clearance.
+However, for certain projects, clients need TTS employees to have a higher type of clearance so that they are able to view certain documents.
 This is the process for TTS employees to request this clearance.

+For a list of the different types of security clearances you can go [here](https://en.wikipedia.org/wiki/List_of_U.S._security_clearance_terms).
+This website also contains links to other helpful sites regarding the different clearance levels.

 ## Check your security clearance status

 1. Log into [HRLinks]({{site.baseurl}}/leave/#logging-into-hr-links)
-1. Click on the **Navigator** icon in the top right hand corner
+2. Click on the **Navigator** icon in the top right hand corner
-1. Click on "Self Service"
+3. Click on "Self Service"
-1. Click on "Personal Information"
+4. Click on "Personal Information"
-1. Click on "Employee Self Service"
+5. Click on "Employee Self Service"
-1. Click on "Employee Security Clearance"
+6. Click on "Employee Security Clearance"

 *Note: If you do not have access to HRLinks, you can email [gsa.securityoffice@gsa.gov](mailto:gsa.securityoffice@gsa.gov) to check you security clearance information.*